chinzjay/Final_Project/README.md

 The information from the analysis can be used by the Itinerary Preparation Department to develop appropriate travel packages for various countries.

 - The dataset(features and target) was split into test and train sets using the train_test_split() function.
+- Scikit-learn's StandardScaler module was used to standardize numerical data.
 - A logistic regression model was created.
 LogisticRegression was imported from the Scikit-learn library, and then the model was instantiated.
 - The model was then trained with the training data using fit() method.
 - Predictions were made using predict() method on X_test and the results were assembled into  *results* DataFrame.